aws/amazon-chime-sdk-ios/README.md

 4. Enter the latest version(e.g. `0.23.1`) and click **Next**.

 5. Choose packages for your project and click **Finish**. `AmazonChimeSDK` and `AmazonChimeSDKMedia` are required.
-You can check `AmazonChimeSDKNoVideoCodecs` instead of `AmazonChimeSDKMedia` if you don't need to use any video features in the application.
+You can check `AmazonChimeSDKMediaNoVideoCodecs` instead of `AmazonChimeSDKMedia` if you don't need video and content share functionality, or software video codec support.
 Check `AmazonChimeSDKMachineLearning` if you'd like to use background blur and background replacement.

 ### From Github Release Binaries